possibly-wrong/blackjack/readme.txt

 Once basic strategy for the selected rule variations has been computed, enter the name of a file in which to save the basic strategy table.
 This will be a text file, so a '.txt' extension is suggested.
-(Tip: the basic strategy table prints nicely on three pages when opened in Word.)
+(Tip: the basic strategy table prints nicely on three pages when opened in Word, with Courier New 10-point font and 0.75-inch left and right margins.)

 In addition to the table of basic strategy for all possible two-card player hands and all possible dealer up cards, the saved file also